Abhaykush584/ResumeAgent-AI-RAG/Readme.md

-# Resume2Job
+# ResumeAgent AI

-Resume2Job is a **learning-focused full-stack project** that analyzes how well a resume matches a given job description.
+ResumeAgent AI is a **learning-focused full-stack project** that analyzes how well a resume matches a given job description.

 It helps users clearly understand their **strengths, gaps, and improvement areas** using structured AI-generated feedback without vague or essay-style responses.